sekaiproject/ponscripter-fork/README.ponscripter.txt

 Note that fonts must still be stored as part of and distributed with the game.
 It is not possible to use fonts that are installed on the user's computer.

+For compatibility with ONScripter, if a font (mapped or otherwise) is not found, "default.ttf" in the game directory is tried as a fallback measure.

 /---------------------------------------------------------------------